 Who does that?

-And I hear you.
+Oh, yes, I hear you.

-And please don’t think embodied gestures are inferior gestures.
+Embodied gestures are certainly not inferior gestures.

 Mind Body Spirit Matters